-Attendance at CAP17 will give you exposure to real-world, practical applications in the ever-evolving field of informatics.
+Attendance at CAP Annual Meetings will give you exposure to real-world, practical applications in the ever-evolving field of informatics.
 Awardees will have direct access to industry leaders and a choice of several courses presented by experts in the informatics field.

 This conference travel award is intended to defray the cost of travel/hotel expenses and has been made possible through the generosity of the Dito Family and donors to the William R. Dito, MD, Fund for Informatics.

 All CAP Junior Members may apply.
 All applicants will be considered regardless of age, race, gender, national origin, or religion.

 Applicants should have authorization from their institution to attend the meeting.
 Awardees and/or their institutions should expect to cover any travel costs that exceed the amount awarded.

 Recipients are expected to focus their meeting experience and learning on the field of informatics.

 Awardees are required to submit within 10 days of any meeting attendance a report on: